timbarnes/f2/src/doc.md

 ## Future work

-The current regression test is quite weak.
+The current regression test suite is quite weak.
 It only examines stack results.
 Implementing the standard test harness

 # Builtin Words